jupyter-book/jupyter-book/docs/authoring/mystmd.md

 As you have seen in the links in MyST (e.g. [](xref:guide/frontmatter)), there is information that is pulled forward into your reading context on hover or click.
 We believe it is important to provide as much possible context when you are reading on elements like links to other pages, cross-references to figures, tables and equations as well as traditional academic citations[^contextual-information] (**👈 see the footnote!**).
 Additionally, all of these have fallbacks in static PDF or Word documents.

 [^contextual-information]:
-    For example, in [](doi:10.1145/3411764.3445648) the authors showed you can speed up comprehension of a paper by 26% when showing information in context, rather than requiring researchers to scroll back and forth to find figures and equations.

-    Imagine if all of science was ⚡️ 26% faster ⚡️[^3]!! (**👈💥**)\
+    For example, [](doi:10.25080/hwcj9957) describes how Jupyter Book helps create publication-quality computational narratives that are reusable, reproducible, and interactive.

-    Designing the user-experience of scientific communication is _really_ important.
+    Designing the user-experience of scientific communication is _really_ important, and tools like Jupyter Book make it easier to share research effectively.[^3] (**👈💥**)

 [^3]:
     Just as an example of having lots of helpful information at your finger-tips, it would be nice to see the video of that article, _right_?
 Well here it is: